What we know about the victims at Robb Elementary School

 "She was kind, sweet, and appreciated life.
 She was going to be an all-star in softball and had a bright future, whether it's sports or academic.
 Please let the world know we miss our baby."

-Felix Rubio, a deputy with the Uvalde County Sheriff's Office, told CNN's Jason Carroll that he wants to see gun violence addressed.
+Felix Rubio, a deputy with the Uvalde County Sheriff's Office, told CNN's Jason Carroll he was one of many authorities who responded to the scene of the shooting.
+The grieving father said he wants to see gun violence addressed.